shannon3297/cis550_finalproject/README.md

 # cis550_finalproject

 Welcome to fall 2021 cis550 group 22 final project!
-We are creating a web application that enables users to track company stock price over time with tagged significant company mentionings in Wall Street Journal and New York Times so that users can better understand historical context of stock highs/lows.
+We are creating a web application that enables users to track company stock price over time with tagged significant company mentionings in Wall Street Journal and New York Times so that users can better understand historical context of stock highs/lows both for general knowledge and more informed investing.

-getdata/ contains the following files:
+getdata/ contains files used to get the backend data:

 scrape_wsj.py scrapes articles from Wall Street Journal archive: https://www.wsj.com/news/archive/years